L2L-OakFrog/9-review-website/README.md

 1. Decide the `theme & name of website` based on educational services, ✔
 2. Create `fake Data` based on the theme, ✔
 3. Use `Max.
-1 CSS Framework` (React-Bootstarp, Material UI etc.),
+1 CSS Framework` (React-Bootstarp, Material UI etc.), ✔
 4. Create navigation with `Min.
-4 Route` (Home, About, Services, Extra),
+4 Route` (Home, About, Services, Extra), ✔
-5. Make `Header & Footer` stays in every route,
+5. Make `Header & Footer` stays in every route, ✔
-6. Show a broken link `404 Error` page,
+6. Show a broken link `404 Error` page, ✔
-7. Create something `extra` in Home page,
+7. Show featured `4 Services` in Home page, ✔
-8. Show featured `4 Services` in Home page,
+8. Create something `extra` in Home page, ✔
-9. Add relevant `images`,
+9. Add relevant `images`, ✔
-10. `Keys` in loop-through,
+10. Show `Services` with all service listed details, ✔
-11. Create `buttons with active functionality`,
+11. Create `buttons with active functionality`, ✔

 ## Bonus: